Causes of a Seized Engine

 Signs of a Seized Engine

-• Stiff or Immovable Crankshaft: Try to turn the crankshaft with a wrench.
-If it’s immovable or very stiff your engine might be seized.
+• Seized or Stuck Crankshaft: Attempt to turn the crankshaft over with a wrench.
+If it’s not easily moveable or is very stiff your engine may be seized.

-• Smoke or Burning Smell: Friction between seized components can produce smoke or burning odor.
+• Smoke/Burning Odor: Friction between stuck components can result in smoke or a burning smell.

 Causes of a Seized Engine

-• Lack of Lubrication: Insufficient or poor quality oil causes friction and heat and can seize the engine.
+• Poor Lubrication: Not getting enough or not good quality Oil, it causes friction and heat and may lock up the engine.

-• Piston Ring Failure: Broken or worn piston rings hinders lubrication and increases friction and risk of seizure.
+• Broken or worn piston rings impedes lubrication and increase friction and seizure.

 How to Prevent it

-• Professional Inspection: Have your car checked by a mechanic regularly to catch potential problems early.
+• Professional Examination: Service your car with a mechanic and receive maintenance regularly in order to catch possible problems at early stages.

-What to Do If Your Engine Seizes Suddenly
+If Your Engine Suddenly Seizes Up, Do This

-Get Cash for Cars with Seized Engines at Wa Auto Parts
+Cash for Cars – Wa Auto Parts Dealing in seized Engine.

-Call Wa Auto Parts today at 0444 529 130 to get a quote and more information.
-Let us help you turn your seized engine woes into a win.
+Contact Wa Auto Parts now on tel:(08) 9358 1392 for a quote and details.
+Let us help you turn your seized engine into a victory.

 Car Engine is Seized